Weapons-Evolution of Weapons

 Flintlock vs. Percussion

-The percussion system of priming that used the copper percussion cap is popularly credited to the Englishman, Joshua Shaw, who was issued a U.S. patent in 1822.
-For shoulder arms, the percussion cap looked like a tiny "top hat" and was about the size of a modern pencil eraser.
+The percussion system of priming that used the copper percussion cap is popularly credited to the Englishman, Joshua Shaw, who was issued a US patent in 1822.
+For shoulder arms, the percussion cap looked like a tiny top hat and was about the size of a modern pencil eraser.
 Pistol caps were usually straight-sided without the "brim" and were smaller still.
-The interior of the percussion cap had a small deposit of fulminate of mercury or another "salt" formed by dissolving a metal in acid.
+The interior of the percussion cap had a small deposit of fulminate of mercury or another salt formed by dissolving a metal in acid.
 The correct formula produced a substance that exploded when it was struck a sharp blow.
-After loading the weapon with powder and ball or an externally primed cartridge, a percussion cap was placed by hand onto a hollow tube, called a cone or nipple, at the breech end.
+After loading the weapon with powder and ball or an externally primed cartridge, a percussion cap was placed by hand onto a hollow tube, called a cone or nipple, at the breech end of the weapon.
 With the percussion cap, there was no priming powder to blow away or get wet.
 The frizzen would not fail to spark during humid conditions.
-The vent hole (the hole that the spark from the initial explosion traveled through to ignite the powder in the barrel) was not as likely to become fouled with gun powder, thus eliminating the "flash in the pan" that occurred when the powder in the priming pan ignited but the powder in the barrel did not.
+The vent hole (the hole that the spark from the initial explosion traveled through to ignite the powder in the barrel) was not as likely to become fouled with gun powder, thus eliminating the flash in the pan that occurred when the powder in the priming pan ignited but the powder in the barrel did not.

 The percussion system of priming was more reliable and easier to clean and to use.
-Dragoon units in the army were armed with percussion weapons from the creation of the unit in 1833.
-The infantry was slower to adapt, however the regular Army units were armed with percussion weapons by the Civil War, but some of the volunteer units still used flintlocks during the early part of the war.
+Dragoon units in the army were armed with percussion weapons from the creation of the units in 1833.
+The infantry was slower to adapt; however, the regular Army units were armed with percussion weapons by the Civil War, but some of the volunteer units still used flintlocks during the early part of the war.

 Smoothbores vs. Rifles

 For centuries, men had known that by cutting spiraled grooves inside a musket barrel to impart spin to the bullet, they could increase its range and accuracy.
 Hunting weapons were usually rifled and some eighteenth-century armies contained special rifle regiments.
-But the smoothbore remained the principal infantry weapon until the 1850s.
+But the smoothbore musket remained the principal infantry weapon until the 1850s.
 Why?
-Because a bulletlarge enough to "take" the rifling was hard to ram down the barrel of a muzzleloading weapon.
-After a rifle had been fired a few times, the residue from the black powder built up in the grooves and made the gun impossible to load without cleaning.
-Since rapid loading and the reliability of repeated and prolonged firing were essential in a military weapon, the rifle could only be used for special purposes.
+Because a bullet

 The rifle's range was four to six times that of the smoothbore.
-It's maximum range was 1,000 yards with an effective range of 4,000 yards.
+Its maximum range was 1,000 yards with an effective range of 400 yards.
 The old smoothbore tactics were no longer effective because an infantry charge would be cut to pieces well before reaching enemy lines because advancing soldiers could be hit from further away.
-US Army units were not completely armed with rifles until into the Civil War, although some infantry units may have had "Mississippi" rifles at Fort Scott after the Mexican War.
+US Army units were not completely armed with rifles until into the Civil War; although, some infantry units may have had "Mississippi" rifles at Fort Scott after the Mexican War.